flashape/TC-multisite/wp-content/plugins/genesis-admin-bar-plus/readme.txt

 * Easy addition of Support board links via single lines in theme `functions.php`.

 This plugin is conceptual fork of the Genesis Admin Bar Addition plugin, re-written from scratch, adding new features.

+Please report issues at https://github.com/GaryJones/Genesis-Admin-Bar-Plus/issues and not the WP Forums.

 == Installation ==